 Battery chargers.
 My phone always seems to die twice as fast during conventions.
 The last thing you want is to not have a way to find your friends in the midst of tens of thousands of people!

 Games.
 Ok, I’ve overdone this too many times.
 In my experience, it isn’t worth bringing big box games unless you have a specific plan to play them.
 Instead, I always make sure that I have a couple small card games in my bag for those times where you’re stuck in a line or waiting on something to start.

 Yes, we know you’re there for board games.
 But if you’re traveling to a new city, then consider getting out of the con at least once and seeing sights.
 Visit an art museum, eat at a great local restaurant, or look for a board game cafe in that city.

 I know this process can be quite stressful, but hopefully this gives a little bit of direction for your journey to your first convention!
 Do you have any other tips or tricks?
 Make sure to let us know in the comments below!

 Worldwide Board Game Convention List

 The following list of worldwide board game conventions is updated regularly.

 Help us keep our list of board game conventions up to date.
 If you know of an event that has cancelled or postponed their event dates, let us know using the form below.

 Recruiter by day, board game enthusiast by night.
 Despite controversy, i’m a firm believer that collecting can be just as fun as playing games.
 My favorite aspect of the board gaming hobby is its ability to bring people together in a meaningful way.

-Our EPIC board game gift guide has over 50 recommendations for every kind of board gamer!
+Our epic holiday board game gift guide has nearly 30 recommendations for every kind of board gamer!
 There are wallet-sized games and wallet-friendly games.
 There are games for the first timer and for friends who have been playing for years.
 From lightweight stocking stuffer games you can play in minutes to multi-hour games your gamer will love.
 Read more…